AI Calendar Planning Workflow: From Inbox Chaos to a Defended Week

 Keep it polite, specific, and short.

 1. Review the proposed week.
-AI proposes, you decide — accept or reject each suggestion individually.
-Some “low-impact” meetings have social value the AI can’t see.
+The model proposes, you decide — accept or reject each suggestion individually.
+Some “low-impact” meetings carry social or political value the model cannot see in a title.

 Quality check

-• Did the AI score against YOUR outcomes, or against some generic “be productive” rubric?
-If the scoring feels generic, your outcomes weren’t specific enough.
+• Did the model score against YOUR outcomes, or a generic “be productive” rubric?
+Generic scoring means your outcomes were not specific enough.

-• Are the deep-work blocks at times you’ll actually defend, or at 6am when you’ll skip them?
-Be honest about when you actually focus.
+• Are the deep-work blocks at times you will actually defend, or at 6am when you will skip them?

 • Do the async-shift messages sound like you, or like a corporate template?
-Rewrite voice; AI tone here is often too formal.
+AI tone here is usually too formal — rewrite the voice.

-• Did the AI flag any high-impact meetings as low-impact?
-That’s a signal it doesn’t have enough context — feed it more about the outcome it scored against.
+• Did the model flag any high-impact meeting as low-impact?
+That is a signal it lacks context.
+Feed it more about the outcome it scored against.

 FAQ

-• Privacy concern with calendar export?: Strip attendee emails and confidential meeting titles before pasting.
-“Sync with [Internal Team]” works as well as the full title.
+• How do I keep my calendar private?
+Strip attendee emails and confidential titles before pasting.
+“Sync with [Internal Team]” scores as well as the full title.
+If even that is too sensitive, use a dedicated tool with a calendar integration instead of pasting raw data into a chat.

-• What if my outcomes change mid-week?: Re-run the workflow on Wednesday with updated outcomes.
-The ritual scales to mid-week recalibration.
+• What if my outcomes change mid-week?
+Re-run the three prompts on Wednesday with the updated outcomes.
+The ritual scales to mid-week recalibration in about 10 minutes.

-• Does this replace deep planning?: No. It optimizes one week.
-Quarterly outcomes and roadmap planning are separate exercises this workflow supports, not replaces.
+• Does this replace quarterly planning?
+No. It optimizes one week.
+Quarterly outcomes and roadmap planning are separate; this workflow executes against them.
+See the OKR quarterly planning tutorial.

 Tags: #Tutorial #Productivity #Planning #Calendar